szeckirjr/university-explorer/README.md

 npm run dev
 ```

+Now you can access the application at `http://localhost:3000`.

 ## Description

 This project was created as a take-home interview step for Redbrick.
 The goal of this test was to develop a responsive web application that allows users to retrieve and display university data from the "Hipo University Domains List" API.
 The application should consist of two main pages: